-Discover how to build a good study in the field of applications abroad that will give you a great chance of being admitted.
-This is the best guide, we will provide tips and a sample of a successful study abroad.
+Discover how to write a good study abroad application essay in any field that will give you a great chance of being admitted.
+This is the best guide, we will provide tips and a sample or example of a successful study abroad application essay.

 The statement of intent may be one of the most challenging elements of the application for certain students who wish to study abroad.